telerik/document-processing-docs/libraries/radwordsprocessing/concepts/fields/hyperlink-field.md

 Switches are a way for the code fragment to specify formatting for the result of the field.
 More information is available in the [Syntax and Switches](https://docs.telerik.com/devtools/document-processing/libraries/radwordsprocessing/concepts/fields/fields#syntax-and-switches) section of the _Fields_ article.

-The possible switches for a date field are:
+The possible switches for a Hyperlink field are:

 | Switch | Subtype      | Description                                                                                 |
 | :---   |  :---        | :---                                                                                        |